 Andre Matias '12 rowed on the national and international stage several times.
-He won gold in the lightweight men's single at the 2010 U.S. Collegiate National Championships, and finished fourth in the lightweight men's single at the seventh African Rowing Championships that same year.
+Matias won bronze in the lightweight double sculls at the 2013 African Championships.
+He won gold in the lightweight men's single at the 2010 U.S. Collegiate National Championships and finished fourth in the lightweight men's single at the seventh African Rowing Championships that same year.
 Matias competed in the 2009 and 2010 Under-23 World Championships as the first athlete from Angola to participate in the event.
 He trained in South Africa in 2010 and attempted to qualify for the 2012 Olympic Games as a representative of Angola.
-Visentin rowed with Matias at the 2010 collegiate championships.

 Hamilton competes against Union College every spring for the Gilman Cup and Gilman Bowl.
-The Cup is awarded to the winner of the varsity eight and the Bowl goes to the varsity four champion.
+The Cup is awarded to the winner of the varsity eight and the Bowl goes to the second varsity eight champion.
 The hardware stays with the winning school until the teams meet again the following year.
-Hamilton claimed the Gilman Bowl every year from 2007 to 2011, and held on to the Gilman Cup from 2007 to 2010.
+Hamilton claimed the Gilman Bowl every year from 2007 to 2011 and again in 2013.
+The men held on to the Gilman Cup from 2007 to 2010.

 Exceptional academic performance is important to the crew programs.
-Matt Poterba '12, Minchew and Jackson earned spots on the 2012 NESCAC spring all-academic team.
+Alexander Cates '15, Russ DeGrazia '15, Jackson, Andrew Szatkowski '15 and Jacob Wagner '15 earned spots on the 2013 NESCAC Spring All-Academic Team.
 The team is restricted to letter winners in the sophomore, junior and senior classes that have a cumulative grade point average of 3.35 or better.
-Kosta Popovic '06 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest honor society, in 2006.
+In 2006, Kosta Popovic '06 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest honor society.

 The fall season starts on Oct.
-6 with Hamilton's Bridge-to-Bridge Head Race on the Erie Canal.
-Hamilton races in Boston (Head of the Charles) and Philadelphia (Head of the Schuylkill) later in October.
-The spring season features a two-week training trip in March.
-Hamilton traveled to Tampa, Fla., in 2012 and competed in the Tampa Mayor's Cup for the third straight year.
-The New York State championships and the ECAC championships highlight the spring schedule.
+12 with Hamilton's Bridge-to-Bridge Head Race on the Erie Canal.
+The men race in Boston (Head of the Charles) and Philadelphia (Head of the Schuylkill) later in October.
+The spring season features a 12-day training trip to Tampa, Fla., in March.
+The New York State championships and the National Invitational Rowing Championships highlight the spring schedule.